Aharoni-Lab/LabkiPackManager/tests/README.md

 ### Overview

-This project uses PHPUnit to test the extension code without requiring a full MediaWiki environment.
-The tests run against lightweight MediaWiki "stubs" included in this repo so you can develop and run unit tests locally or in a container.
+This project runs PHPUnit tests inside a real MediaWiki environment using MediaWiki’s test runner.
+Unit tests that touch MediaWiki services are implemented as integration tests.

 ### What you can test now